Get

 Getting out and walking more is one way to help lose weight.
 The most effective weight loss plans combine calorie-controlled diets with exercise.
 The exercise doesn’t have to be high-intensity exercise, although walking at a brisk pace is more effective than walking at a casual pace.

-Get a dog that likes walking or even one that can partake in canine sports and get your sneakers on.
+Get a dog that likes walking or even one that can partake in canine sports, and get your sneakers on!

-Not only do dogs directly help combat loneliness, but they do so indirectly as well.
-Dog owners are more likely to meet new people and studies show that dating profiles that include a picture with a dog improve the chances of prospective partners matching with them.
+Not only do dogs directly help combat loneliness, but they also do it indirectly.
+Dog owners are more likely to meet new people, and studies show that dating profiles that include a picture with a dog improve the chances of prospective partners matching with them.
+Similarly, people with pets in their photos are shown to be more appealing to potential partners.

 welsh corgi cardigan dog and his owner